Montigomo/Scriptonit/README.md

     }
 ```

-- InstallMSUpdates.ps1 -  checks and runs windows update on a remote computer.
-Useed ssh session.
+- **InstallMSUpdates.ps1** -  checks and runs windows update on a remote computer.
+Used ssh session.
 Data for work is taken from Network.json file.

 ```json
   "NetworkA": {